-A defective vehicle component that is a factor in an accident can lead to a products liability claim.
-In fact, many products liability cases arise from what are known as crashworthiness claims.
+A defective vehicle component that is a factor in an accident can lead to a product liability claim.
+In fact, many product liability cases arise from what are known as crashworthiness claims.

-When part of the vehicle's safety equipment fails to function in a crash-such as the seat belts, airbag, or built-in child safety seat-having service records available to determine that these parts were not compromised during maintenance can be valuable to supporting your claim.
+When part of the vehicle’s safety equipment fails to function in a crash-such as the seat belts, airbag, or built-in child safety, seat-having service records available to determine that these parts were not compromised during maintenance can be valuable to support your claim.

 The following are scenarios that may lead to a crashworthiness claim: